arashiko28/USUMCheatMenu/README.md

 Plugin created off @AnalogMan151's ntr plugin for S/M. I just changed the codes for them to work on USUM.

+[Plugin shoud build good, if there is any error contact me.]

 ### Cheats include:

 CHEATS WORKING: